Aditi-Dhibar/Strong-arm-latch/README.md

 # Strong-arm-latch
 Implement a strong arm latch in UMC 65nm technology

+---

 #  Design & Analysis of Strong Arm Latch

 ##  Overview
-This project focuses on the **design, simulation, and analysis of a Strong Arm Latch comparator** using the **UMC 65nm CMOS process**.
+This project focuses on the **design, simulation, layout, and analysis of a Strong Arm Latch comparator** using the **UMC 65nm CMOS process**.
 The design includes an **SR latch at the output** to ensure output transitions occur every clock cycle.

 ---